kudige/homecam/motion/README.md

 - Run the motion listener as a lightweight Python process or small container.

 With these steps, the system can provide motion markers for recorded video with minimal additional CPU overhead.

+## 7. Fallback When Motion Events Are Unavailable

+Some cameras either do not support ONVIF motion notifications or emit them unreliably.
+In that case you can run a lightweight server-side motion detector:

+- Use FFmpeg's scene detection filter (`-vf select='gt(scene,0.003)'`) to output timestamps where significant changes occur.
+- Downscale the stream and lower the frame rate before analysis to reduce CPU usage.
+- Alternatively, rely on tools like OpenCV or the `motion` package, configuring them to sample frames sparingly and emit event timestamps like in steps 2 and 3 above.

+While this approach consumes more CPU than camera-sourced events, careful tuning keeps resource usage modest and ensures you still capture motion markers when device support is lacking.